 -Equity Total Return Swap with Fixed Notional: in this feature, the notional of the Equity Leg is expected to be constant through the life of the TRS.
 If the notional value of the swap falls below a certain amount, the counterparty of the swap is expected to buy more shares to keep the Notional of the Equity leg constant.
 Thus, impacting the cost of financing of the swap.
 The 2 main drivers for this feature is the Amount threshold (An Amount from which the notional of the swap can’t deviate) and the Periodicity (A Schedule on which the TRS notional is expected to be reset to match the initial Nominal).
 A Monte Carlo simulation of the path of the TRS and therefore the cost associate with this feature is expected.

 -Reset of the Total Return Swap : The Equity Notional Reset is a feature for automatically restriking the Equity Notional Amount on a periodic basis to its prevailing value.
-If the Mark to Market of the Swap falls below a predefined level, we restrike the trade at the market value, and pay out the difference in the value of the underlier over the reset period.
+If the Marked to Market of the Swap falls below a predefined level, we restrike the trade at the market value, and pay out the difference in the value of the underlier over the reset period.

 Thus, impacting the cost of financing of the swap.
 The 2 main drivers for this feature is the Amount threshold (A mark to market limit triggering a reset of the swap) and the Periodicity (A Schedule on which the TRS is expected to be reset).
 A Monte Carlo simulation of the path of the TRS and therefore the cost associate with this feature is expected.

-II) Lot 1, Autocallable TRS and Dividend Swap: To be Defined.
+II) Lot 2, Autocallable TRS, Dividend Swap, Upgrade of the Bon model: To be Defined

+Hybrid model integration (rate correlation to be ingrated)

+Bond model

+Dividend swap